adamkaplan0/PML_Good_coding_practices/README.md

 * The `report` folder contains all the figures, tables, and `.Rmd` report file, compiling them together into a final PDF.
 * The `simulation` folder contains a `.R` script that creates the simulated data used in the analysis.
 * The `renv` folder and related files ought not to be modified and are included for replicability purposes.
 To see how `renv` works check out [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html).
+* The `PML_presentation` folder is not part of the example and contains the presentation slides from the workshop.